-Just 15km from Tuxtla Gutierrez is the oldest colonial town in Mexico – Chiapa de Corzo.
+One of the top things to do in Chiapas Mx. is just 15km from Tuxtla Gutierrez and is the oldest colonial town in Mexico – Chiapa de Corzo.
 It is situated on the northern banks of the Grijalva River.
-Chiapa de Corzo is an important town in the history of Chiapas State, apparently, an early Mesoamerican Tomb Burial has been found in the area plus one of the earliest forms of hieroglyphic writings.
+Chiapa de Corzo is an important town in the history of Chiapas State, apparently, an early Mesoamerican Tomb Burial had been found in the area plus one of the earliest forms of hieroglyphic writings.
 This would date that the early inhabitants arrived around 1400BCE.

 Mexico has designated many towns to be “Pueblos Magicos” magic towns and Chiapa is one of them.